-- C. The review period for documents shall not begin until the submission date specified in the Site Management Plan. - D. In the event documents not Scheduled in the current Site Management Plan are determined by mutual agreement of the program managers to be necessary, review periods, Deadlines, and Target Dates shall be established and shall be incorporated into the amended Site Management Plan. - E. Representatives of the Navy shall make themselves readily available to EPA and the PADEP during the comment period for purposes of informally responding to questions and comments on draft documents.
-Oral comments made during such discussions need not be the subject of a written response by the Navy at the close of the comment period. - F. In commenting on a draft document which contains a proposed ARAR determination, EPA and/or the PADEP shall include a reasoned statement of whether they object to any portion of the proposed ARAR determination.
-To the extent that EPA or the PADEP does object, it shall explain the basis for the objection in detail and shall identify any ARARs which it believes were not properly addressed in the proposed ARAR determination. - G. Following the close of any comment period for a draft document, the Navy shall give full consideration to all written comments on the draft document submitted during the comment period.
-Within sixty (60) days of the close of the comment period on a draft Secondary Document, the Navy shall transmit to EPA and the PADEP its written response to comments received within the comment period.
-Within sixty (60) days of the close of the comment period on a draft Primary Document, the Navy shall transmit to EPA and the PADEP a draft final Primary Document, which shall include the Navy's response to all written comments received within the comment period.
-While the resulting draft final document shall be the responsibility of the Navy, it shall be the product of consensus to the maximum extent possible. - H. The Navy may extend the sixty (60) day period for either responding to comments on a draft document or for issuing the draft final Primary Document for an additional twenty (20) days by providing timely notice to EPA and the PADEP.
-In appropriate circumstances, this time period may be further extended in accordance with Section XIII EXTENSIONS, hereof. - 10.8 Availability of Dispute Resolution on draft final Primary Documents:
+C. The review period for documents shall not begin until the submission date specified in the Site Management Plan.

+D. In the event documents not scheduled in the current Site Management Plan are determined by mutual agreement of the program managers to be necessary, review periods, Deadlines, and Target Dates shall be established and shall be incorporated into the amended Site Management Plan.

+E. Representatives of the Navy shall make themselves readily available to EPA and the District of Columbia during the comment period for purposes of informally responding to questions and comments on draft documents.
+Oral comments made during such discussions need not be the subject of a written response by the Navy at the close of the comment period.

+F. In commenting on a draft document which contains a proposed ARAR determination, EPA and/or the District of Columbia shall include a reasoned statement of whether they object to any portion of the proposed ARAR determination.
+To the extent that EPA or the District of Columbia does object, it shall explain the basis for the objection in detail and shall identify any ARARs which it believes were not properly addressed in the proposed ARAR determination.

+G. Following the close of the comment period for a draft document, the Navy shall give full consideration to all written comments on the draft document submitted during the comment period.
+Within sixty (60) days of the close of the comment period on a draft Secondary Document, the Navy shall transmit to EPA and the District of Columbia its written response to comments received within the comment period.
+Within sixty (60) days of the close of the comment period on a draft Primary Document, the Navy shall transmit to EPA and the District of Columbia a draft final Primary Document, which shall include the Navy's response to all written comments received within the comment period.
+While the resulting draft final document shall be the responsibility of the Navy, it shall be the product of consensus to the maximum extent possible.

+H. The Navy may extend the sixty (60) day period for either responding to comments on a draft document or for issuing the draft final Primary Document for an additional twenty (20) days by providing timely notice to EPA and the District of Columbia.
+In appropriate circumstances, this time period may be further extended in accordance with Section XIV - EXTENSIONS, hereof.

+11.8 Availability of Dispute Resolution on Draft Final Primary Documents:

-- A. Dispute resolution shall be available to the Parties for draft final Primary Documents as set forth in Section XX DISPUTE RESOLUTION. - B. When dispute resolution is invoked on a draft final Primary Document, Work may be stopped in accordance with the procedures set forth in Section XX DISPUTE RESOLUTION.
+A. Dispute resolution shall be available to the Parties for draft final Primary Documents as set forth in Section XXI - DISPUTE RESOLUTION.

+B. When dispute resolution is invoked on a draft final Primary Document, Work may be stopped in accordance with the procedures set forth in Section XXI - DISPUTE RESOLUTION.

-10.9 Finalization of Documents:
+11.9 Finalization of Documents: